hasura/plugin-hub/src/plugins/profile/README.md

 ## Headers

 - `profile-filename`: Specifies the output file for the profiling report.
-Defaults to the query operation name.
+Defaults to the query operation name + .profile.json.
 - `x-hasura-user`: User identifier for tracking profiling requests
 - `profile-history`: Enables historical profile tracking.
 Can also be set via `PROFILE_HISTORY` environment variable.